jadecobra/python_tdd_exercises/source/truth_table_14_true_lies.rst

     def contradiction(p, q):
       return True

-  the terminal updates to show an :doc:`AssertionError` for the first case
+  the terminal shows an :doc:`AssertionError` for the first case
-* When I update the return value, the test passes
+* When I change the return value, the test passes
   .. code-block:: python

     def contradiction(p, q):